Technical design report of a complete and compact broadband high-harmonics femtosecond beamline based on a modular hollow waveguide for photons generation centered on the upper region of the extreme ultraviolet spectral range: Main results and discussion

 \subsection{Some routinely vacuum levels as a function of gas pressures}

-In Table \ref{table:3} the performance of vacuum levels under the gas input of Argon is presented.
+In Table \ref{table:3} the performance of vacuum levels under the gas input of Argon is presented, using a $400$ µm inner diameter (the worst diameter in terms of gas flow).
 One can see that even when injecting $300$ mbar of Argon in the HCW, an acceptable (in the sense of the design operating state regarding the turbomolecular pump) vacuum pressure of $1.2$x$10^{-3}$ mbar is reached into the IR filtering chamber.
 The vacuum pressures downstream this first (crucial) chamber are then naturally lower, and the MCP detector can thus be high-voltage biased, securely.
 Obviously, decreasing the capillary inner diameter, at constant length, compare with the one presented in Table \ref{table:3}, improves the vacuum quality in the following chambers, and the IR filtering chamber reaches down the $10^{-4}$ mbar decade $@P_{\textrm{in}} = 300 $ mbar.
 At the contrary, diminishing the capillary length, at a constant inner diameter, degrades the vacuum in the IR filtering chamber.
 For Helium, those values are pretty much the same, although the vacuum level is more favorable with Argon due to the efficiency of evacuating gas with higher atomic scale, linked to the leaking (and outgassing) rate (through gaskets for instance) of Helium that is higher than the Argon counterpart (the device is not absolutely vacuum-tighten), because of the smaller diameter of the helium atoms.
-Our device can then seamlessly extend to multi-atmospheres gas inlet.
+Our device can then seamlessly extend to multi-atmosphere gas inlet.